plutzilla/plutzilla.github.io/_posts/2019/2019-05-27-docker-basics.md

     build: # Build section.
 The directives are applied when building the image
       context: .
       dockerfile: Dockerfile
-    image: plutzilla/lescinskas.lt:jekyll # The image which is used to tag the image during the build and to run the containers from
+    image: image:tag # The image which is used to tag the image during the build and to run the containers from
     volumes:
       - ".:/site" # Mounts current directory to the container
       - "dbdata:/path/to/db/files" # Reusable volume among the containers